Company FAQs

 1What options are available to sending in supply orders?

-You have the option to call 1-855-208-0019 or email your order to [email protected] .
-You can find an order form at www.microgendx.com.
-In the top right corner you will see a Request Kits tab, from there you will select fill out the digital form.
+You can find an order at www.microgendx.com.
+In the top right corner, you will see a Place Order tab, click Request Kits, from there you will select fill out the digital form.
 There you will find, and select, the Supply Order.
 You can fill out the form on your computer, then simply submit your order.
+Alternatively call 1-855-208-0019.

 2What if I did not receive enough supplies - or the wrong supplies?